Welcome to graduate studies at Michigan Tech!

 The staff at the Center for Student Mental Health and Well-being is here to help you gain perspective and be successful, personally and academically.
 Our professional staff of licensed therapists works closely with all student support services at Michigan Tech and with mental health professionals both locally and in student's home areas.
 Services are free and confidential.
-In addition, 24-hour emergency services are available by calling My SSP at 866-743-7732. for more information or to schedule and appointment, contact our office at 906-487-2538 or firstname.lastname@example.org
+In addition, 24-hour emergency services are available by calling My SSP at 877-376-7896.
+For more information or to schedule an appointment, contact our office at 906-487-2538 or firstname.lastname@example.org

 Fitness and Sports